ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 ### Adjust IOPS for a Custom profile
 {: #adjust-iops-cli-block}

 From the CLI, use the `volume-update` command with the `--iops` parameter to indicate the new IOPS size for a custom profile.
-The IOPS you indicate must be within the range for the size of the volume (see [Custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#custom)).
+The IOPS that you choose must be within the range for the size of the volume.
+For more information, see [Custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#custom).

 ```sh
 ibmcloud is volume-update VOLUME_ID --iops IOPS
 ```
 {: pre}

 This example shows an increase of IOPS from 100 IOPS to 3,000 IOPS for a 100 GB volume based on a 100 - 499 custom profile.
-(The IOPS range for this custom band is 100 - 6,000 IOPS.)
+The IOPS range for this custom band is 100 - 6,000 IOPS.

 ```bash
 $ ibmcloud is volume-update 933c8781-f7f5-4a8f-8a2d-3bfc711788ee --iops 3000